cresset-template/cresset/README.md

 ## Project Configuration

-1. To build PyTorch from source, set `BUILD_MODE=include` and the CUDA Compute Capability (CCA) of the target NVIDIA GPU in the `.env` file.
+1. To build PyTorch from source, set `BUILD_MODE=include` and the CUDA Compute Capability (CCC) of the target NVIDIA GPU in the `.env` file.
    Visit the NVIDIA [website](https://developer.nvidia.com/cuda-gpus#compute) to find compute capabilities of NVIDIA GPUs.
 Visit the [documentation](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capabilities)